x-atlas-consortia/data-sankey/README.md

 const el = document.getElementById('js-sankey')
 el.setOptions({
     api[obj], // {context[str], sankey[str], token[str], ubkgOrgans[str]}
-    filters[obj], // {column_name: str}, key-value pair to filter data on dataCallback[function(row)] -> list[obj], // returns list of objects of filtered data
-    onNodeBuildCssCallback[function(row)] -> str, // the callback when building the node class css, should return a string class name to append onNodeClickCallback[function(event, row)], // the callback when a node is clicked onLabelClickCallback[function(event, row)], // the callback when a label or name is clicked validFilterMap[obj], // {column_name: str}
+    filters[obj], // {columnName: str}, key-value pair to filter data on dataCallback[function(row)] -> list[obj], // returns list of objects of filtered data onNodeBuildCssCallback[function(row)] -> str, // the callback when building the node class css, should return a string class name to append onLinkBuildCssCallback[function(row)] -> str, // the callback when building the link class css, should return a string class name to append onNodeClickCallback[function(event, row)], // the callback when a node is clicked onLabelClickCallback[function(event, row)], // the callback when a label or name is clicked validFilterMap[obj], // {columnName: str}
     d3[obj], // {d3, d3sankey, sankeyLinkHorizontal } // the d3 library and related functions for building the graph
     loading[obj], // {html[str], callback[function(ctx)]} // loading html and callback
-    styleSheetPath[str], // publicly accessible url to stylesheet groupByOrganCategoryKey[str]: // the UBKG property name to use when building dictionary of organs category; default is rui_code
+    styleSheetPath[str], // publicly accessible url to stylesheet groupByOrganCategoryKey[str], // the UBKG property name to use when building dictionary of organs category; default is rui_code theme[obj] // {byScheme: {columnName: d3ColorFunction}, byValue: {value: colorHexStr}}
 })

 ```